jlucktay/stack/README.md

 ### `stack build`

-Queues a build in Azure DevOps for the current Terraform stack directory.
+Queues a plan in Azure DevOps to build the Terraform stack in the current directory.

 ``` bash
 $ stack build